Predrag/Windows-11-Clipboard-History-For-Linux/.github/SECURITY.md

 ## Security Best Practices

-When using Win11 Clipboard History:
+When using Windows 11 Clipboard History For Linux:

 1. **Keep Updated**: Always use the latest version
 2. **Build from Source**: When possible, verify the source code